-Early Reading and phonics
+Early Reading and Systematic Synthetic Phonics

 In KS2, we use ‘Accelerated Reader’ for the home reading book which provides children with access to a wide variety of books.
 By using Accelerated Reader, children are given a reading range and can independently select a book.
 Once the children have completed a book, they take a short online quiz which continually assesses their understanding of what they have read.
 The children also take the STAR reading test on a termly basis which assesses their progress and provides a new reading range for them so the variety of books available to them is continually changing.
 Teachers track children’s progress using the quizzes and STAR reader test.
 Children complete a 15miniute ‘Relaxed Read’ session each day where they can read their own choice of book and this allows staff to support and work with individual children.